-- 37. The Committee welcomes some positive initiatives in the area of child participation, such as the Parliament of Children and the Legislative Congress of students, but is concerned that the right of the child to express his/her views is rarely implemented in practice, partly due to the fact that children are not recognized yet as right holders.
-Furthermore, the Committee regrets the paucity of information with respect to the participation of children in the justice system. - 38.
-The Committee recommends that the State party continue to promote, facilitate and implement in practice, within the family, schools, community, other institutions as well as in judicial and administrative procedures, the principle of respect for the views of children in all matters affecting them, in accordance with article 12 of the Convention.
-Furthermore, the Committee recommends that the State party take fully into account the recommendations adopted on the Committee's day of general discussion on the right of the child to be heard in September 2006.
+37. The Committee welcomes some positive initiatives in the area of child participation, such as the National Children's Congress and the Student Legislative Congress, but is concerned that the right of the child to express his/her views is rarely implemented in practice, partly due to the fact that children are not recognized yet as right-holders.
+Furthermore, the Committee regrets the paucity of information on the participation of children in the justice system.

-4. Civil Rights and Freedoms
+38. The Committee recommends that the State party continue to promote, facilitate and implement in practice, within the family, schools, community, other institutions as well as in judicial and administrative procedures, the principle of respect for the views of children in all matters affecting them, in accordance with article 12 of the Convention.
+Furthermore, the Committee recommends that the State party take fully into account the recommendations adopted in September 2006 on the Committee's day of general discussion on the right of the child to be heard.

-(arts.
-7, 8, 113-17 and 37(a) of the Convention)
+4. Civil rights and freedoms (arts.
+7, 8, 113-17 and 37 (a) of the Convention)